-5.20.1 Vandalism: No student shall intentionally damage property belonging to the school district or another person/organization.
-This can include, but is not limited to, the spraying of a fire extinguisher.
-Depending on age of student, level of severity or repetition, the administrator may utilize interventions, supports, and Level 2-3 disciplinary responses for this offense.

-- 5.20.2 Theft: No student shall intentionally steal property belonging to another person or entity.
+- 5.20.1 Vandalism: No student shall intentionally damage property belonging to the school district or another person/organization, or knowingly cause damage that requires the use of school district resources to repair or restore property or the school environment to its original state.
+This can include, but is not limited to, the spraying of a fire extinguisher, or the intentional discharge/placement of bodily waste in any area other than a restroom.
+Depending on age of student, level of severity or repetition, the administrator may utilize interventions, supports, and Level 1-3 disciplinary responses for this offense. - 5.20.2 Theft: No student shall intentionally steal property belonging to another person or entity.
 Depending on age of student, level of severity or repetition, the administrator may utilize interventions, supports, and Level 1-3 disciplinary responses for this offense. - 5.20.3 Robbery: No student shall take or attempt to take the property of another by use of force, offensive weapon, or any device having the appearance of a weapon.
 Depending on age of student, level of severity or repetition, the administrator may utilize interventions, supports, and Level 2-3 disciplinary responses for this offense. - 5.20.4 Burglary: No student shall enter or attempt to enter into any Atlanta Public School, building, center, or structure with the intent to commit a crime.
 Depending on age of student, level of severity or repetition, the administrator may utilize interventions, supports, and Level 2-3 disciplinary responses for this offense.